adxthya/notes/_posts/2025-05-29-create-a-discord-bot.md

   - railway
 description: How to create a host a discord bot using python and railway
 ---
+>Make sure the python script is running and the bot is up before trying out the commands {: .prompt-warning }
 ## Installing the dependencies
 For creating the discord bot and for its functionalities, we are going to use the following libraries :
 - discord.py - Wrapper around the discord API